plusplusjiajia/directory-kerby/kerby-kerb/kerb-client/README.md

 </pre>
 * Request a TGT with user plain password credential
 <pre>
-krbClient.requestTgtWithPassword(principal, password);
+requestTgtWithPassword(principal, password);
 </pre>
 * Request a TGT with user token credential
 <pre>
-krbClient.requestTgtWithToken(token, armorCache);
+requestTgtWithToken(token, armorCache);
 </pre>
 * Request a service ticket with user TGT credential for a server
 <pre>
-krbClient.requestServiceTicketWithTgt(tgt, serverPrincipal);
+requestServiceTicketWithTgt(tgt, serverPrincipal);
 </pre>
 * Request a service ticket with user AccessToken credential for a server
 <pre>
-krbClient.requestServiceTicketWithAccessToken(accessToken, serverPrincipal, armorCache);
+requestServiceTicketWithAccessToken(accessToken, serverPrincipal, armorCache);
 </pre>